 In addition to onsite visits, monitoring activities include paper audits, telephone contact and written correspondence.
 The type of audit conducted may be routine or may focus on a particular area.
 Regardless of the risk rating all facilities receive regular visits to ensure compliance with the NSW licensing standards.

 After each audit a report is sent to the facility.
 The report may ask for improvements to be made.
-The Private Health Care Unit continues to monitor each facility to follow up on the progress of these improvements.
+The Regulation and Compliance Unit continues to monitor each facility to follow up on the progress of these improvements.
 The risk level is reassessed as improvements are implemented.

 Day procedure centres

 There are currently 109 licensed Day Procedure Centres in New South Wales.
 In 2019 all facilities visited were allocated a risk rating of 4 (low).